ctrlplusb/react-universally/docs/ApplicationConfig.md

 This `clientConfig` export will be serialised and attached to the `window.__CLIENT_CONFIG__` by the `reactApplication` middleware within the HTML response it returns.

+## Environment Values

+Environment specific values are support via host system environment variables (e.g. `FOO=bar npm run start`) and/or by providing an "env" file.

+"env" files is an optional feature that is supported by the [`dotenv`](https://github.com/motdotla/dotenv) module.
+This module allows you to define files containing key/value pairs representing your required environment variables (e.g. `PORT=1337`).
+To use this feature create an `.env` file within the root of the project (we have provided an example file called `.env_example`, which contains all the environment variables this project currently relies on).

+> Note: The `.env` file has been ignored from the git repository in anticipation that it will most likely be used to house development specific configuration.

+We generally recommend that you don't persist any "env" files within the repository, and instead rely on your target host environments and/or deployment servers to provide the necessary values per environment.

+If you do however have the requirement to create and persist "env" files for multiple target environments, the system does support it.
+To do so create a ".env" file that is postfix'ed with the environment you are targeting.
+For e.g. `.env.development` or `.env.staging` or `.env.production`.

+Then when you run your code with the `NODE_ENV=target` set it will load the appropriate "env.target" file.

+ > Note: if an environment specific configuration file exists, it will be used over the more generic `.env` file.

+As stated before, the application has been configured to accept a mix-match of sources for the environment variables. i.e. you can provide some/all of the environment variables via the `.env` file, and others via the cli/host (e.g. `FOO=bar npm run build`).
+This gives you greater flexibility and grants you the opportunity to control the provision of sensitive values (e.g. db connection string).
+Please do note that "env" file values will take preference over any values provided by the host/CLI.

+> Note: It is recommended that you bind your environment configuration values to the global `./config/values.js`.
+See the existing items within as an example.

 ## Reading Configuration

 ### In the "server" or "tools" source